Babushka: Shadows of Betrayal (Book 2) - Chapter 2 - Yelena

 Yelena’s gaze drifted to the cityscape behind her, pondering their next move.
 “Then we tighten the net.
 We monitor every known associate, tap into the black market, offer a bounty for information—whatever it takes.
 We must prepare for every contingency.
 Notify all teams to be on high alert and initiate the extended surveillance protocols.
 Serafim’s knowledge is too valuable to fall into the wrong hands.”

-The hushed murmurs of their strategy session dissolved as Yelena's attention snapped to the hardlight projector, its sudden flare casting sharp lines of light across the table.
-A crisp, three-dimensional image flickered into existence at the far side of the room—a figure in sharp military garb, its black and yellow uniform seeming to pulse, melding into the dark marble backdrop like a hornet blending into its nest.
-The crimson flash of her epaulets flared outward, a warning in four dimensions.
+The murmurs of their strategy session faded as Yelena’s attention snapped to the hardlight projector.
+A flare of sharp light, then a figure materialized—a woman in black and yellow military garb, her uniform pulsing against the dark marble like a hornet nesting in shadow.
+Crimson epaulets flared outward, a warning in four dimensions.

 “Ma’am, I have an on-site report from the clashes at Konstantin Bay.”